 - “This baby needs my milk, not your opinion.”

 - “If grown-ups can eat in public, what can’t babies?”

 Breastfeeding is one of the most beautiful experiences of motherhood.
 However, it can get challenging at times.
-The physiological changes in the mother’s breastfeeding body and discomfort in the baby might make her anxious.
-But, since the process must go on, you must find ways to motivate yourself to breastfeed.
-That’s where these quotes may help.
-If you are a nursing mother or you know one, share these quotes about breastfeeding with them.
-Let them know through these quotes that this process is magical and has some challenges along the way that can be resolved.
+The physiological changes in the mother’s body and discomfort in the baby might make her anxious.
+But, since the process must continue, you must find ways to motivate yourself to breastfeed.
+That’s where these quotes, reminding the mother of breastfeeding’s tangible and intangible benefits, may help.
+If you are a nursing mother or know one, share these quotes about breastfeeding with them.
+Let them know through these quotes that this process is magical and has some challenges that can be resolved.
 Also, show them that you support them and will help them in whatever way possible to calm their anxieties.

 - Facts; Breastfeeding.

 - Ways We Can All Help Normalize Breastfeeding.

 - Psychological effects of breastfeeding on children and mothers.

 - Osborne, K. Mothers’ Emotional Benefits of Breastfeeding.